 Anyone can be targeted by scammers, but the FTC notes that military families are especially vulnerable.

-Military members are 16.6 percent more likely to be victimized by employment scams, according to the Federal Trade Commission.
+Military members are 16.6 percent more likely to be victimized by employment scams, according to the Better Business Bureau.
 Military spouses are also much more likely to fall prey to a business fraud scam.
 There are several reasons why this could be.

 Military families also move frequently.
 This means that even older and more experienced service members and their families might not have reliable sources on honest local businesses for things like buying and selling houses and cars.